johannesjh/favagtk/README.md

 fava-gtk is GPL-licensed, see the [LICENSE](./LICENSE) file.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-Most of fava-gtk's functionality comes from other software packages; many thanks in particular to the authors of of [Fava](https://github.com/beancount/fava) and [Beancount](https://github.com/beancount/beancount). fava-gtk's dependencies are each licensed in their own way, see the requirements definitions in this repo for lists of packages that fava-gtk depends on.
+Licenses of packages that fava-gtk depends on: Most of fava-gtk's functionality comes from other software packages; many thanks in particular to the authors of of [Fava](https://github.com/beancount/fava) and [Beancount](https://github.com/beancount/beancount). fava-gtk's dependencies are each licensed in their own way, see the requirements definitions in this repo for lists of packages that fava-gtk depends on.